ahmetb/cloud-run-faq/README.md

 the HTTPS version of the current URL.
 This was rolled out as a change in the beta service in August 2019.

-### Is traffic between my app and Google’s load balancer encrypted?
+### Is traffic between my app and Cloud Run’s load balancer encrypted?

-Since your app serves traffic on `PORT` (by default 8080) unencrypted, you might think the connection between Google’s load balancer and your application is unencrypted.
+Since your app serves traffic on `PORT` (by default 8080) unencrypted, you might think the connection between Cloud Run’s load-balanced endpoint and your application is unencrypted.

 However, the transit between Google’s frontend/load balancer and your Cloud Run container instance is encrypted.
 Google terminates TLS/HTTPS connections before